 The size of each unit of scale in Unity is arbitrary, and developers are free to work within whatever measurement system they are most comfortable.
 However, by default the engine expects you to use meters for distance/length and kilograms for mass.
 Diverting from this may have unexpected results.

-A practical understanding of unit scale in Unity is more than just knowing how big an asset is going to be when you import it into the engine (although this is really important), your choice of unit scale also affects how animation is interpreted, effects within the audio engine, physics calculation, and more.
+A practical understanding of unit scale in Unity is more than just knowing how big an asset is going to be when you import it into the engine, your choice of unit scale also affects how animation is interpreted, how effects within the audio engine are transformed, physics calculation, and more.

 Before we get too deep into that, let’s define some terms.

 The term ‘Unity Unit’ describes the arbitrary values used by the engine to measure a range of things including distance, time, and velocity.
 Since these values are set entirely within the engine and may not reflect any outside measurement system, it’s important that they have their own definition.